yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ycql.md

 ### Restore from an absolute time

 1. Get a timestamp.
-YCQL doesn't have a `now()` function, so use a command such as one of the following:
+YCQL doesn't have a `now()` function, so use a command such as one of the following.
+You can also use a [YCQL timestamp](../../../api/ycql/type_datetime/#timestamp) with the restore command, if you like.

     ```sh
     # Ruby: remove the decimal point before using the timestamp